 However, providers are legally allowed to increase prices mid-contract in line with inflation rates – and most providers write this into your contract when you sign up.

-Nevertheless, some providers, such as Virgin Media and Sky, don't have price hikes covered in their contracts.
-So, if you're a customer of either provider, it's worth checking your contract to see if you can cancel penalty-free.
+Nevertheless, a few providers don't have price hikes covered in their contracts.
+So, it's still worth checking your contract to see if you can cancel penalty-free.

 Your provider hasn't done enough to solve an issue